naofireblade/homebridge-weather-plus/README.md

 ### OpenWeatherMap

 **key**
-The API key that you get by [registering](https://openweathermap.org/appid) for the OpenWeather service.
+The API key that you get by [registering](https://home.openweathermap.org/users/sign_up) for the OpenWeather service API 3.0.
+The service requires a payment method despite being free for 1000 calls per day.
+The plugin should not exceed this limit in the default interval configuration, but I cannot guarantee that!
+As a safeguard you can limit your api key 1000 calls on the owm website under "Billing plans".

 **locationId**<sup>[5](#a5)</sup>
 Numerical city id, can be found [here](https://openweathermap.org/find).